Financial-Times/sso-support/_posts/2016-07-19-user-guide-federated-idp.md

   2) Enter your email address but leave the password field *blank* and click ‘Sign in’

-  3) You'll be taken to your company's federation provider sign-in page.
-Enter your federation account Username AND Password (Note: not your FT password)
+  3) You'll be re-directed to your chosen FT article*
-  *(If you’re already signed in to the federation provider on your device/browser you may skip this section)*

-  You will then be logged into your FT account and taken back to the content you selected.
+_*(If you’re not signed in to your company’s federation provider on your device/browser, before being directed to your chosen FT article, you'll be taken to your company's federation provider sign in page and asked to enter your account Username AND Password (Please note: not your FT password) You will then be logged into your FT account and taken back to the content you selected._

 ## WAYFLess URL access
 A bespoke URL will be made available to you.
 You will be able select this link to sign in to your  FT account